How to watch the full 2024 WNBA season

 That’s eight channels to keep up with (and nine if you count local games streaming on WNBA League Pass)!
 Plus, ESPN+ and Disney+ are now getting into the mix, with select WNBA games streaming live on those platforms.
 Luckily, a large number of games are airing on ION — which you can probably access free through Amazon’s Freevee or another free streaming platform — and Prime Video, which plenty of people already have access to for free with an Amazon Prime membership.

 The most consistent ways to watch this WNBA season will be Thursdays on Prime Video, Friday Nights on ION, and weekend games airing across ABC, ESPN, ESPN2 and CBS Television Network.
 Looking ahead, ESPN platforms ABC, ESPN and ESPN2 will broadcast every game of the WNBA Playoffs (that’s up to 27 games) including the WNBA Finals.
-And now, Disney+ has added itself into the mix with the announcement that the streamer will have all of Tuesday's games streaming live on its platform.
+And now, Disney+ has added itself into the mix with the announcement that the streamer will have Tuesday night's doubleheader streaming live on the platform.

 So, what do you actually need to sign up for to watch or stream this entire upcoming WNBA season with ease (without paying a ridiculous amount of money and adding multiple subscriptions to your arsenal)?
 We’ve got answers for you.
 Here’s what we recommend for the best ways to watch the WNBA season: